 Website: Kiso-Sansen Park

 Sea Train Land in Nagoya Port holds annual Christmas illuminations with lights and a wealth of attractions; from a towering 85 meters high Ferris Wheel to a classic carousel, this winter event will dazzle and entertain visitors of all ages.
-Entrance to the park is free, and the event runs until December 30.
+Entrance to the park is free, and the illumination is slated to run until the end of January.

 Where: Minato Ward, Nishikuracho, 1−51 (Map)